romm27/turings-case/README.md

 # Turing's Case
 **Game developed for the Computer Science Course at PUC-PR.**

+>Notice: You can find a compiled version for windows under releases.

 ## Project Introduction(Portuguese): https://www.youtube.com/watch?v=VmZKDKjc4X0
 ## The Project
 Our assignment was to build a simple terminal game where players would use induction and boolean logic to solve a case.
 However, I decided to create something fancier.
 I hope you enjoy it!